 Google Lit Trips, Chromebooks & new Google Earth Web!

 Take a look at the new Google Earth Web.
 It's gorgeous and brings incredible new resources to Google's mapping suite.
 No sooner did Google add it's new web-based version of Google Earth to its mapping resources, than Eric Curts posted a blog giving step-by-step directions for viewing Lit Trips on Chromebooks with the new Google Earth.

-Our volunteers are working as quickly as possible to modify existing Lit Trips to maximize the experience within Google Earth Web.
+We are modifying existing Lit Trips to maximize the experience within Google Earth Web.
 Unmodified files occasionally result in a red "X" instead of custom place markers, popup windows, and embedded media may be also be affected, resulting in alignment and scrolling issues.
 These and other minor issues are being addressed in the coming weeks.
 Check back frequently, as we create an enhanced library of Lit Trips for Google Earth Web.